YuToutCourt/OtakuEyes/README.md

 - Docker export
 - Add easter egg on the website
 - Add more anime sources
+- Implement the ArtPlayer for a better video player : https://github.com/zhw2590582/ArtPlayer
 ----

 Feel free to give your opinion about the application and on what it can be improved